 Throughout his career, John’s engagement with a single subject landscape has been a painstaking ritual.
 After moving from Lancashire, he spent sixteen years living in Devon producing works around the Exe estuary before moving to London and then on to Italy.
 In 2009, he moved to North Norfolk to square up to the immensity that is the sea, sky and weather.
 His monochrome works are squeezed from a repeated process of observation, drawing and by walking along the same beach, week in, week out, from Cley-next-the-sea to Blakeney Point.

 His work has been deeply influenced not only by giants of the past, such as J M W Turner, John Constable and Samuel Palmer, but also by twentieth century greats, Franz Kline, Robert Ryman and Jackson Pollock.
 Japanese calligraphy also plays heavily into his oeuvre through his admiration of Ike no Taiga (Edo period) and Sengai Gibon (Rinzai School).

 In 2019, a monograph covering over forty years of John's work was published by ALBION Ridinghouse.
 This two hundred and eighty five page illustrated book provides a substantial overview of the development of Virtue's art and traces his close relationship with locations in Devon, Exeter, London, Italy and Norfolk.
-Critical text is provided by Paul Moorhouse, Ex TATE and currently, Senior Curator, 20th Century Collections, National Portrait Gallery.
+Critical text is provided by Paul Moorhouse, Ex TATE and previously, Senior Curator, 20th Century Collections, National Portrait Gallery.